 A research project initiated in collaboration with NUS – National University of Singapore.

-It is with great pleasure that RUFA actively collaborates in the scientific project “Exploring Creativity and Visualization Dimensions“.
+It is with great pleasure that RUFA actively collaborates in the scientific project “Exploring object visualization abilities in artistic domains“.
 The project is undertaken by Associate Professor Maria Kozhevnikov (Principal Investigator) and her laboratory at the National University of Singapore (NUS) jointly with Harvard Medical School.

 This research intends to understand the type of visualization skills and creativity dimensions that might be important for success in different professions.